Cutibacterium (ex.Propionibacterium) species

 • A Gram-positive pleomorphic rod that grows best anaerobically [Fig].

-• Usually inhabits human skin, sebaceous glands, nasopharynx, GI/GU tracts.
+• Usually inhabits human skin, sebaceous glands, nasopharynx, and GI/GU tracts.

 • Generally sensitive to beta-lactams and resistant to aminoglycosides.